 DQM consists of acquiring the data, implementing advanced data processes, distributing the data effectively and managing oversight data.
 We detailed the benefits and costs of good or bad quality data in our previous article on data quality management, where you can read the five important pillars to follow.

-2) Data Discovery
+2) Data Discovery/Visualization

 Data discovery has increased its impact in the last year.
 The already mentioned survey conducted by the Business Application Research Center listed data discovery in the top 3 business intelligence trends by the importance hierarchy.
 BI practitioners steadily show that the empowerment of business users is a strong and consistent trend.